 Have some questions already?
 We thought so.
 Here are some of the common ones.
 However, we’re very happy to answer any question about chemistry at SDSU!
-Just call or email—we’re ready to talk.
+Just call or email James Rice.

 All new students meet with a professor from the department during preregistration and orientation.
-When you begin your classes, a professor is identified who will serve as your advisor.
-They serve not only as your academic advisor but a possible research supervisor and will help you to explore the enrichment opportunities like undergraduate research, international study-abroad programs and internship opportunities, and career paths that are available to you as a chemist or biochemist.
-This is an important relationship to your success as a chemistry or biochemistry major, to your career development, and as a knowledgeable reference in the future.
+When you begin your classes, a professor is identified who will serve as your adviser.
+They serve not only as your academic advisor but a possible research supervisor and will help you to explore the enrichment opportunities like undergraduate research, international study-abroad programs and internship opportunities and career paths that are available to you as a chemist or biochemist.
+This is an important relationship to your success as a chemistry or biochemistry major, to your career development and as a knowledgeable reference in the future.

 The student-teacher ratio in these sections are capped at 48 students per faculty instructor (compare that to 400 students per section in the general enrollment course!).
 By the time you reach the upper division chemistry and biochemistry courses, which are taken only by majors (for example, Chem 434), the ratio is typically 15 to 20 students per faculty instructor.
 Laboratories for our majors, even at the freshman level, never have more than 12 students per instructor.
 We think that you will find these student-teacher ratios comparable to any school, even the smallest four-year liberal arts institutions.

 - Isn’t a chemistry or biochemistry major too hard?